eupnea-project/eupnea-project.github.io/docs/chromebook/firmware-comparison.md

         * Can only be used on x86_64 Chromebooks with depthcharge
         * Has to be built locally ([why?](/faq#why-is-sharing-depthboot-images-illegal))
         * May take a long time to build on weaker Chromebooks
-* EupneaOS
-    * Pros:
-        * Based on a stable, yet up2date distro, Fedora
-        * Comes with a customized KDE desktop environment, which eases the transition from ChromeOS
-        * Supports both Depthcharge and UEFI/RW_LEGACY
-    * Cons:
-        * No deskop environment choice
-        * No distro choice

 * RW_Legacy:
     * Pros: